pact-foundation/pact-ruby/README.md

 ## How does it work?

 1. In the specs for the provider facing code in the consumer project, expectations are set up on a mock service provider.
-1. When the specs are run, the requests, and their expected responses, are written to a "pact" file.
+1. When the specs are run, the mock service returns the expected responses.
+The requests, and their expected responses, are then written to a "pact" file.
 1. The requests in the pact file are later replayed against the provider, and the actual responses are checked to make sure they match the expected responses.

 ## Why is developing and testing with Pact better than using traditional system integration tests?